mricharz/josie-core/README.md

 Usage:
 ------

-To get this framework to your project you can download the jar-Files of [core](https://github.com/mricharz/Simple-JavaScript-Framework/blob/master/core/target/core-0.0.1-SNAPSHOT.jar "Core-Library") and [ui](https://github.com/mricharz/Simple-JavaScript-Framework/blob/master/ui/target/ui-0.0.1-SNAPSHOT.jar "UI-Library") and load it inside of your project.
+To get this framework into your project you can download the jar-Files of [core](https://github.com/mricharz/Simple-JavaScript-Framework/blob/master/core/target/core-0.0.1-SNAPSHOT.jar "Core-Library") and [ui](https://github.com/mricharz/Simple-JavaScript-Framework/blob/master/ui/target/ui-0.0.1-SNAPSHOT.jar "UI-Library") and load it inside of your project.
 Or you can checkout the repo and import both projects _core_ and _ui_ to your IDE and add dependencies in your maven-project.

-Then init the library you only have to add this to your HTML-Head:
+To init the library, you only have to add this to your HTML-Head:
 ```html
 //Before this line you need to load jQuery-Library!
 <script type="text/javascript" src="/core.js"></script>